 The cars we loved.

-Way before the 3 series BMW was known as the “Ultimate driving machine”, there was the Alfa GTV series of cars to take the crown of serious affordable European Sport/GT luxury.
+Way before the 3 series BMW was known as the “Ultimate Driving Machine”, there was the Alfa GTV series of cars to take the crown of serious affordable European Sport/GT luxury.
 The GTV6 came from a long line of small rear wheel drive 4 cylinder Alfetta coupes sold in the US during the 70’s.

-The GTV6 represented the cutting edge of Italian sport’s car technology (outside of anything coming from Ferrari of course).
+The GTV6 represented the cutting edge of (nearly) affordable Italian sports car technology.
 The 2.5l SOHC V6 made 160hp.
-That was an impressive number for a v6 at the time.
-Many American V8’s of 80s vintage had this much power, but at double the displacement.
-This was my teen dream car untill the Pontaic Fireo GT fastback caught my eye (just before it was canceled).
-Like the Fireo the GTV6 was flawed.
-It’s mechanical were often prone to reliability problems, but that did not stop die-hards (then) and mechanics (today) from owning them.
+That was an impressive number for a V6 at the time.
+Many American V8’s of ’80s vintage had this much power, but at double the displacement.
+This was my teen dream car until the Pontiac Fiero GT fastback caught my eye (just before it was canceled).
+Like the Fiero the GTV6 was flawed.
+It’s mechanicals were often prone to reliability problems and poor fit/finish, but that did not stop die-hards (then) and mechanics (today) from owning them.